 Proceed with caution

 Measures developed for educational research cannot be instantly converted into a valid performance measure.
 While they might do a great job predicting long-term outcomes (for example, self-discipline reliably predicts academic and career success), they aren’t as reliable yet for individual diagnosis or assessing accountability.
 As one example, students’ capacity to demonstrate these skills varies across contexts, exhibiting less self-control when burdened by negative stereotypes or when adults are perceived as untrustworthy.
-In addition, there continues to be disagreement about which skills are most important.
-Should schools focus on empathy or self-control; perseverance or mindset?
-Individual schools may have good reason to focus on one or the other, making cross-school comparisons difficult.
-In addition to the challenges with the measures themselves, there is continued risk of blaming students and teachers for structural barriers that make it more difficult for some children to succeed in school or of measuring individual’s grit within a system that isn’t fostering it.
+Individualizing these skills and giving students a grade for them ignores uneven role that racism, sexism, and other systems of oppression place in school communities.
+In other words, students shouldn’t be asked to just get “grittier” in the face of systemic racism if the school is doing nothing to challenge it.
+Children don’t develop these skills in a vacuum, they develop them in systems and relationships.
+There is enormous risk of blaming students and teachers for structural barriers that make it more difficult for some children to succeed in school or of measuring individual’s grit within a system that isn’t fostering it.

-We applaud the renewed collective focus on qualities like perseverance, kindness, joy, optimism, grit, and self-discipline.
+We applaud the renewed collective focus on qualities like perseverance, kindness, empathy, mindset, and self-discipline.
 We are excited that researchers are working collaboratively with educators to foster them in schools and create learning environments where so-called “soft” and hard skills are seen as equals.
 Science certainly tells us that that this is important and worthwhile work.

 So go ahead and do the marshmallow experiment with your child.
 But for now, do it with the intent of starting a conversation, engaging in self-discovery, and giving meaningful feedback to your child.
 Just don’t let anyone put the results on their report card.